ASE-Workshop-2023/tutorial/_episodes/04-building-manipulating-atoms.md

     - "Build (optimal) supercell expansions"
     - "Remove, add or swap atom(s) to create point defects"
 keypoints:
-    - "A set of simple molecules are pred-defined in ASE"
+    - "A set of simple molecules are pre-defined in ASE"
     - "There are pre-defined lattice parameters and crystal types to create bulk systems"
     - "A compact notation can be used to create a supercell"
     - "Cell parameters can be inspected using the `Atoms.cell` attribute"